meetecho/simple-whip-client/README.md

-  -A, --audio           GStreamer pipeline to use for audio (optional, required if audio-only) -V, --video           GStreamer pipeline to use for video (optional, required if video-only) -S, --stun-server     STUN server to use, if any (hostname:port) -T, --turn-server     TURN server to use, if any (username:password@host:port) -l, --log-level       Logging level (0=disable logging, 7=maximum log level; default: 4)
+  -A, --audio           GStreamer pipeline to use for audio (optional, required if audio-only) -V, --video           GStreamer pipeline to use for video (optional, required if video-only) -S, --stun-server     STUN server to use, if any (hostname:port) -T, --turn-server     TURN server to use, if any, can be called multiple times (username:password@host:port) -l, --log-level       Logging level (0=disable logging, 7=maximum log level; default: 4)
 ```